We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 What can you put in a compost bin?

-You can put all kinds of food scraps into a composter, such as apple cores, banana peels, vegetable skins, coffee grounds, eggshells, and bread.
-However, animal products, such as meat, dairy, and bones, generally aren't recommended because they can harbor pathogens and attract pests.
+You can put a wide variety of food scraps into a composter, such as apple cores, banana peels, vegetable skins, coffee grounds, eggshells, and bread.
+You also can add grass clippings, leaves, wood shavings, hay, animal manure, and other yard waste, as well as paper towels, cardboard, and shredded newspaper.

 What We Like